qweliant/fineshyt/README.md

 LLM_MODEL=meta-llama/Llama-3.2-11B-Vision-Instruct
 ```

 Local inference is free and private but will make your fans spin.
-Claude is genuinely good at this.
-It reasons about aesthetic intent, not just subject matter, which is exactly what you need when the question is "does this fit a style" rather than "what is in this image."

 ## Ingesting photos